rudderlabs/analytics-go/Readme.md

 			Interval:     30 * time.Second,
 			BatchSize:    100,
 			Verbose:      true,
-			Gzip:         1,  // Disables Gzip compression - set to 0 to enable Gzip.
+			Gzip:         0,  // Enables Gzip compression - set to 1 to disable Gzip.
 		})

     // Enqueues a track event that will be sent asynchronously.